fivdi/led/README.md

 **Led(name)** Returns a new Led object which can be used to control the LED with the specified name.
 The name to use for a particular LED is the name of the corresponding directory in /sys/class/leds.
-Examples are led0 on the Raspberry Pi and beaglebone:green:usr0, beaglebone:green:usr1, beaglebone:green:usr2, and beaglebone:green:usr3 on the BeagleBone or BeagleBone Black.
+Examples are ACT on the Raspberry Pi and beaglebone:green:usr0, beaglebone:green:usr1, beaglebone:green:usr2, and beaglebone:green:usr3 on the BeagleBone or BeagleBone Black.